DavidSaldivia/antupy/DEVS.md

 Specific software can also have their own protocols, although they are valid only inside their scope.

 For a parametric analysis, All the atributes should be either strings or Variable

+### 100% typed
+it is recommended to install mypy and run it frequently. even it is possible to run it everytime you save your files (with an extension).

+## Wishlist

+### 003: parametric analyser
+so far, only with one level of attributes capabilities of interest:
+ - .params_in: so far only Variable and Categorical. future with Callable and instances.
+ - .settings() with all combinations (with itertools).
+ - .settings() with linked variables (functions? freeze? dict?). option: ([], by=[], with=[])
+ - .settings() with list of instances?